Generic selectors

 I first wrote about him in 1999, eight years before he won his Pulitzer for food.
 Gold had just announced he was leaving LA for a job with Gourmet magazine in New York.
 It was clear to me then he was writing about food and something even bigger than food, and that LA would be a lesser place without him.

 Jonathan was generous.
 He spoke to my class at USC, “Media, Food and Culture,” and though he was in the midst of press for “City of Gold,” he stayed until the last question.
-When I emailed him this month to invite him to speak to the class in Fall, he emailed back, “We’ll work something out.”
+When I emailed him this month to invite him to speak to the class in the Fall, he emailed back, “We’ll work something out.”

 I suppose he’s right: without Jonathan, I’ll still be teaching Jonathan, because it is unthinkable to talk about food and writing without him.